Design Bridge helps brands wage war on mediocrity

 Design Bridge’s work doesn’t just include packaging for the world’s major brands.
 As design creatives, its team have worked on a huge range of eye-catching projects, including everything from creating a dynamic visual identity for a landmark development in Singapore to re-branding the world-leading fleet management and mobility company LeasePlan.

-2020 will mark Design Bridge’s 25th anniversary since setting up in Amsterdam.
-What’s been the reason for the partnership’s success?
-“We’re very international and have an international mindset, and Amsterdam is a multicultural melting pot – that’s why I think it is such a great place.
+Design Bridge set up sop in Amsterdam over 25 years ago.
+When asked why the city suited them, Nas said: “We’re very international and have an international mindset, and Amsterdam is a multicultural melting pot – that’s why I think it is such a great place.
 We have close to 90 people here from more than 20 different nationalities, and everyone brings their own cultural differences, which is great.
 That diversity has its own beauty, and if you understand it you can use it to everyone’s benefit.”

 How Design Bridge integrates in Amsterdam’s ecosystem

 Design Bridge might be an international company, but its Dutch branch plays an active part in Amsterdam’s creative industry.
-As well as Nas being a chairman of the Association of Dutch Designers’ Nextpack initiative, the firm also launched a new brand to help to boost trade on the Overtoom, the street its office is on.
-“That’s nothing to do with commercial work,” Nas says. “but it’s that we feel it’s important to contribute to Amsterdam.
+Aside from Nas's position as a chairman on the Association of Dutch Designers’ Nextpack initiative, the firm also launched a new brand to help to boost local trade on the Overtoom, the street its office is on.
+“That’s nothing to do with commercial work, but it’s that we feel it’s important to contribute to Amsterdam.
 That’s how to become truly integrated.”

 Walking around Design Bridge’s office it’s easy to see signs of the team’s bond, especially as we pass in a meeting where contributions are celebrated with applause and cheers.
-“There’s a lot of team building that goes on here,” explains Nas, “and as a creative business that’s important.
+Nas explains, “There’s a lot of team building that goes on here, and as a creative business that’s important.
 It creates inspiration and to relieve some stress.
 We’re also very relaxed about how people work here.
 We ask a lot from people as we’re so passionate about what we do, but we give a lot back, too.”